Why Virginians should vote "No" on gerrymandering

 The childhood activity sheet of “connect the dots” was a fun way to help non-artists draw an intricate image.
 It involved carefully drawing a line from the dot labelled “1” to the dot labelled “2” and so on.
 The result was the tracing of a pre-arranged, designed image.
 Then you could color in the line drawing to embellish your masterpiece.

 Next week, Virginians will vote on a Democrat-led effort to redistrict the state.
 The result, they unashamedly admit, will give the Democrats overwhelming representation in the state politically.
-They argue this is temporarily necessary to counterbalance what Texas voters did which resulted in more Republican representation (which Texas voters did in response to California’s gerrymandering).
+They argue this is temporarily necessary to counterbalance what the Texas voters legislature did which resulted in more Republican representation (which Texas voters did in response to California’s gerrymandering).2

 This week, we received yet another mailer.
 We get at least two a day recently - one urging a “yes” vote and one urging a “no” vote.
 This mailer, though, was the “connect the dots” moment for me.
 In one mailer, the Left revealed why are they so audaciously attempting to reverse what 2/3 of Virginia voters set in place back in 2020.